If you’re a quinoa lover like I am, you might already know that quinoa is an everyday superfood you can find at most regular grocery stores.

 6. Let it sit and hang out.

-This is another tip I learned in the Rouxbe Plant-Based Certification program and it also makes a noticeable difference.
+This is another tip I learned and it also makes a noticeable difference.
 I’m notoriously bad about removing the lid as soon as the timer goes off, but you’ll have much better results if you don’t.
 As you do with rice, leave the lid on for at least 5 minutes once the cooking time is over and then gently fluff that fabulous quinoa with a fork before serving.

 Here’s how to cook perfect quinoa from start to finish: Soak it and/or rinse it.
 Add the right amount of liquid and quinoa (ratio of 1:1!); bring to a boil.
 Reduce the heat to a gentle simmer (such as the low setting), cover the pot with a lid and cook the quinoa for 15-20 minutes or until the water has been absorbed.
 Turn off the heat, take the pot off the burner and let it sit with the lid on.
 Use a fork to fluff the quinoa and then eat it!